Helping your child make meaningful progress

 As a parent or caregiver of an autistic child, you want to ensure that your child is receiving the best support possible and making meaningful progress in their development.

-Psychologist and Autism Partnership’s National Clinical Director, Karen McKinnon, will provide you with a better understanding of meaningful progress and the tools to help you evaluate how your child is going with any ongoing intervention/therapy.
+Karen McKinnon (Psychologist and National Clinical Director) and Louise Baldwin (Clinical Director – NSW) will provide you with a better understanding of meaningful progress and the tools to help you evaluate how your child is going with any ongoing intervention/therapy.
 The talk will cover:

 • Meaningful progress – what does it look like?
 Some key indicators to look out for.